 The average online student completes an A Level in 9/10 months.
 If you need to get 2/3 A Levels your looking from anywhere between 18 months to two and half years of study.

-You could study them altogether, but we wouldn’t recommend it.
+You could study them all together, but we wouldn’t recommend it.
 That’s a lot of studying to add into an already packed schedule and would be more like full-time study.

 Access to HE Diploma

 An Access to Higher Education Diploma does exactly what it says on the tin.
-They’re designed for anyone over the age of 18, who lack traditional qualifications, as an alternate route into university.
+They’re designed for anyone who lacks traditional qualifications, as an alternate route into university.

 UCAS translate your grades into a numerical value.
 The higher the grade, the higher the points.